jkronlachner/services/README.md

 This is how the main product will look and work.

-# How to build Webapps with React
+# Get started with React

+>In order to get started with something, you have to get started

 In this repo you will find everything you need to build your first functional React Frontend Application paired with a Microservice Backend done in Spring Boot.